caiguanhao/grunt-ziti/README.md

 RegExp to find text files.
 All characters in these text files will be included when subsetting the font.

+### download

+Type: `Object`

+Download files from URLs.
+Like Grunt's file object, keys are the destination locations while values can be a single URL string or an array of URL strings.
+When it is an array, next URL in the array will be used if previous one fails to download.
+Download starts only when one of destination files is missing in the files object.

 ## Examples

 ### Full options